+vvv Requirement regard XDS Actors, XML usage vvv

 All actors within IHE XDS Profile communicate with each other using XML message transaction.
 As we utilize Javascript as main programming language for the implementation, these XML messages need to be interpreted into programming object to allow simpler handling method within the program.
 JSON (Javascript Object Notation) is a lightweight data-exchange format for programming objects that was created specifically for this purpose.
 It is simple to read and write for humans, and it is simple to parse or generate for machines.
 That means all XML message transactions sent to XDS Document Registry actor program will be converted into JSON.

+vvv Introduce xml2js vvv

 For this implementation, we utilize NodeJS “xml2js” module for the task.

+vvv Introduce Web3js vvv